Skip to Content

 What to save after a drunk-driving crash

 Try to gather and save what you can as early as you can.
-Small details often matter later.
+In Illinois injury claims, small details often matter later.

 If your car has dashcam footage, save a copy.
 If nearby businesses or homes might have video, it’s worth making a note of where they were while the memory is fresh.